CNG Pump Near Me | CNG Gas & Fuel Stations | Jio-bp

 Driveability

-• Switch off mobile phones while at the CNG station.
+• Always switch off mobile phones at the CNG fuel station to avoid any fire hazards.

 • Stop the CNG vehicle in the designated area only.

-• There should be no exposed wires, abnormal smell, high temperature or other vehicle defects.
+• Do not proceed if there are exposed wires, an abnormal smell, overheating, or other vehicle defects.

-• Stop the engine and remove the ignition key when at the CNG refuelling area.
+• Turn off the engine and remove the ignition key before refueling at any CNG refueling station.

 • Ensure that the driver or passengers are not smoking or using mobile phones in the CNG station.